Frequently Asked Questions

 What qualifications do your Summer Missions Team have?

 All staff are required to submit a police and vulnerable persons check.
 Senior cabin leaders must be high school graduates.
-Main counselling staff go through a minimum two week staff training process covering One Hope Canada's In Safe Hands training (www.insafehands.ca), emergency procedures, first aid training, code of conduct, fire and water safety, and child intervention and behavioural counselling issues.
+Main support staff go through a minimum two week staff training process covering One Hope Canada's In Safe Hands training (www.insafehands.ca), emergency procedures, first aid training, code of conduct, fire and water safety, and child intervention and behavioural counselling issues.

 Is my child too young to go to camp?